Skip to content

 How is the UPC different to the current system?

 The current system for infringement and validity matters, provisional protection and licencing disputes is for each to be handled by national courts.
 This means that if a matter is relevant in more than one country, to fully address that matter, it requires court proceedings in multiple countries.
-The UPC will reduce the number of court proceedings by having a single court that covers multiple countries.
+The UPC is intended to reduce the number of court proceedings by having a single court that covers multiple countries.

-For countries that are not part of the UPC system and for rights that have been opted out of the UPC’s jurisdiction, it will still be necessary for the above matters to be handled on a national basis.
+For countries that are not part of the UPC system and for rights that have been opted out of the UPC’s jurisdiction, it is still necessary for the above matters to be handled on a national basis.

 What reach does the UPC have? / What is the UPC’s jurisdiction?

-Within a transition period running from when the UPC opens, which has an initial duration of seven years, national courts and other national authorities also have jurisdiction over non-unitary patents granted by and patent applications pending before the EPO.
-This jurisdiction will be in parallel to the UPC’s jurisdiction allowing parties a choice of forum to use.
+Within a transition period running from when the UPC opens, which has an initial duration of seven years from 1 June 2023, national courts and other national authorities also have jurisdiction over non-unitary patents granted by and patent applications pending before the EPO.
+This jurisdiction is in parallel to the UPC’s jurisdiction allowing parties a choice of forum to use.
 Once the transition period ends, the national courts will cease to have jurisdiction for matters over which the UPC has jurisdiction other than being able to continue to handle existing matters.

 Can my UK patent attorney continue to represent me for UPC cases?